dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 Our plan to bind the C++ library for iOS is a combination of techniques we already seen in *[Part 5: Python with cffi]({{< ref "post/0065-let-s-build-chuck-norris-part-5-python-and-cffi.md" >}})* and *[Part 6: Android and JNA]({{< ref "post/0074-let-s-build-chuck-norris-part-7-android-jna.md" >}})*.
 We'll cross-compile ChuckNorris as a static library from macOS to iOS.
 And then we'll compile the Objective-C code by giving it the paths to the `libchucknorris.a` file, the conan dependencies, and the `chucknorris.h` C header.

+Before anything, **let's make sure Xcode command line tools are installed** by running `xcode-select --install`, or nothing will work.

 Let's create a conan profile called `ios` and add a build dependency: